VaxGen: AIDSVAX

 In the 1990s, VaxGen developed and began trials of an AIDS vaccine called AIDSVAX.
 The National Institute of Allergy and Infectious Diseases (NIAID) worked with Vaxgen when Vaxgen was developing its AIDS vaccine.
 Specifically, NIAID and Vaxgen worked together on research projects related to the body's immune response to the vaccine.
 As of 1998, according to NIAID, "The three-year study [of AIDSVAX] is the first large-scale trial of an HIV preventive vaccine, and will involve 5,000 volunteers at about 40 clinical sites in North America."
 Dr. Anthony Fauci said, "The effort to develop a safe and effective vaccine against HIV/AIDS is a global imperative and the highest priority of the NIH AIDS research program."

 However, in 2003, it was announced that the preliminary trials of the vaccine, conducted in Thailand and North America, had been unsuccessful.
 The company's analysis of its results, which resulted in some potentially positive outcomes among patient subgroups, was criticized by statisticians as inappropriate.

 Anthrax vaccine

-Vaxgen had focused its recent efforts on a new form of Anthrax Vaccine, for which it was awarded a $877 million contract to provide the vaccine under the Project Bioshield Act.
-In December 2006, HHS unilaterally withdrew the $877 million contract, sending the stock tumbling as low as $1.20 per share.
+Vaxgen had focused its recent efforts on a new form of anthrax vaccine, for which it was awarded a $877 million contract to provide the vaccine under the Project Bioshield Act.

+In December 2006, the United States Department of Health and Human Services (HHS) unilaterally withdrew the $877 million contract, sending the stock tumbling as low as $1.20 per share.